partcoffee/partcoffee.github.io/sketchbook.md

 Should you have a sketchbook?
 -

-It doesn’t matter whether you define yourself as a creative or not – you still have ideas.
+It doesn’t matter whether you define yourself as creative or not – you still have ideas.
 Ideas worth keeping and acting upon.
 These ideas sit comfortably inside your pate, but a sketchbook could extend that to a physical thing you can look at, touch, feel or even tear apart if it doesn't really work out.
 You don't have to make polished artwork every time - these are sketches, and they're supposed to be quick and dirty.

 You probably already know what a sketchbook is though, and you probably have one already - perhaps it's your phone or the top right corner of some important document.
 What I challenge you to do, however, is to pick up a physical sketchbook and explore the benefits of owning one - at least for a week or two.